 Nayib Bukele presents a project to make Bitcoin legal.

 In short, in a recorded message issued at the close of the 2021 Bitcoin Conference, Nayib Bukele announced that he would send to Congress a measure that makes Bitcoin a legal currency in El Salvador.

-"This will create jobs and provide financial inclusion for thousands of people outside of the official economy."
+“This will create jobs and provide financial inclusion for thousands outside of the official economy.“

 Jack Mallers supports this legislative initiative.

-"They asked me to help them write a plan and that they saw Bitcoin as a world-class currency.
-And that we needed to come up with a plan to help these people."
-Similarly, Mallers said on stage that he had lived in El Salvador for three months and found that about 70% of the population does not have a bank account.
-And 20% of the country's GDP comes from remittances that migrants send to their families.
+“They asked me to help them write a plan and that they saw Bitcoin as a world-class currency.
+And we needed to devise a plan to help these people.”
+Similarly, Mallers said on stage that he had lived in El Salvador for three months and found that about 70% of the population has no bank account.
+And 20% of the country’s GDP comes from remittances that migrants send to their families.